Frederick Wing: Military career

 He served in South Africa for the Second Boer War between 1899 and 1902, where he took part in operations in Natal in late 1899, including engagements at Talana.
 The following year, he took part in the defence of Ladysmith and was present at the Battle of Lombard's Kop, where he was slightly wounded, and for which he was mentioned in despatches and received a brevet promotion as lieutenant-colonel on 29 November 1900.
 In early 1902, he was again wounded, but discharged to duty shortly before the end of hostilities, in May 1902.
-In a despatch dated 23 June 1902, Lord Kichener wrote that Wing had "high reputation for boldness and dash" and had "rendered good service."
+In a despatch dated 23 June 1902, Lord Kitchener wrote that Wing had "high reputation for boldness and dash" and had "rendered good service."
 He left Cape Town on board the SS Dunvegan Castle in late June 1902, and arrived at Southampton the next month.
 For his service in the war, he was appointed a Companion of the Order of the Bath (CB) in the October 1902 South Africa Honours list.

 Following his return to the United Kingdom, Wing was appointed in command of the Z Battery, Royal Horse Artillery, stationed at Newbridge.
 He did not stay there long, however, as he was seconded to the staff of Lord Roberts, whom he served as aide-de-camp in 1903.

-In 1905, Wing married Mary FitzClarence, a granddaughter of the Earl of Munster and Earl of Clonmell.